openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

    * MUST use Pushed Authorization Requests (PAR) [@!RFC9126] to send the Authorization Request.
    * Wallets MUST authenticate itself at the PAR endpoint using the same rules as defined in (#token-endpoint) for client authentication at the token endpoint.
    * MUST use `scope` parameter to communicate credential type(s) to be issued.
-The scope value MUST map to a specific Credential type. (pending OID4VCI PR#520)
+The scope value MUST map to a specific Credential type.
+The scope value may be pre-agreed, obtained from the Credential Offer, or the Credential Issuer Metadata.
    * The `client_id` value in the PAR request MUST be a string that the Wallet has used as the `sub` value in the client attestation JWT.

 ## Token Endpoint {#token-endpoint}